Upto 50 Shelter Homes Serving Poor In Six Cities: Focal Person - UrduPoint

 Upto 50 Shelter Homes Serving Poor In Six Cities: Focal Person

-Prime Minister's Focal Person for Shelter Homes Naseem-ur-Rehman Friday said some 50 shelter homes had been set up across the country to provide appropriate accommodation and food to homeless and needy people

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Mar, 2020 ) :Prime Minister's Focal Person for Shelter Homes Naseem-ur-Rehman Friday said some 50 shelter homes had been set up across the country to provide appropriate accommodation and food to homeless and needy people.
+ISLAMABAD, Mar 8 (UrduPoint / Pakistan Point News - 8th Mar, 2020 ) :Prime Minister's Focal Person for Shelter Homes Naseem-ur-Rehman has said that some 50 shelter homes had been set up across the country to provide appropriate accommodation and food to homeless and needy people.

 He said : "Forty 'Panah-Gahs' (shelter-homes) are fully functional in six major cities of the country while ten are near completion and will soon start facilitating poor under the vision of Prime Minister Imran Khan."
 The shelter homes were operating in multiple cities including Islamabad, Rawalpindi, Lahore, Peshawar, Faisalabad and Sialkot, he added.